Welcome to Free Range Glamping

 20mins drive away is the small, but excellent Groombridge Farm Shop, handy if you’re going into Tunbridge Wells TN3 9LY

-Our favourite local cafe, Kingdom, also near Penshurst, is open every day from 9am - 4pm, serving food and drinks in their amazing oak and glass building.
-Also on weekend mornings they serve a delicious £25 a head 3-course brunch.
+Our favourite local cafe, Kingdom, also near Penshurst, is open every day from 9am - 3pm, serving food and drinks from a hatch in their amazing oak and glass building, with tables and chairs outside in their lovely wooded grounds.
 The menu is here.
-No need to book for the cafe, but you do need to for brunch.
-To book or call on 01892 577507, TN11 8DU
+No need to book for the cafe.
+To contact its or call on 01892 577507, TN11 8DU

 If you're visiting Hever Castle it's well worth stopping at the King Henry VIII for a drink or bite to eat, excellent food in a lovely old pub and garden.
 They have re-opened.
 A lovely 2hr or so walk through the fields for the adventurous, or 10 mins in the car.
 Phone 01732 862457 to book, TN8 7NH.

 The Wheatsheaf is a historic old pub with a large garden in Bough Beech.
 They even have a large teepee if it rains.
-A visit can be combined with a circumnavigation of the reservoir.
-Their current menu is here.
+A visit can be combined with a circumnavigation of the reservoir. .
 You can book a table on this number 01732 700 100, and they do allow people to just turn up if there's space.
 TN8 7NU

 Please let us know about any you try you think we should recommend.